EDUC 2002 - Professional Practice & Research

 How does research differ from reflection?

-Different Research Approaches
+Lecture: Different Research Approaches

 Research for Educators Chapter 3

-Distinguishing between quantitative and qualitative research.
+List the characteristics of quantitative and qualitative research.

-How educational practice is influenced by research?
+How is educational practice influenced by research?

 Research for Educators Chapter 4